imixs/imixs-ml/imixs-ml-workflow/README.md

 If the ml status of a mlDefinition is 'training' then the workitem data is used for training againsed the corresponding ml service endpoint.

-**Note:** the training service can reject the workitem for training if the data is of an insufficient quality.

 The training service can be configured by the following configuration parameters:

  - ML_TRAINING_SCHEDULER_ENABLED - true|false